vega-holdings/xfun/README.md

 - **Only on For You Feed**: Restrict to algorithmic timeline only

 #### 🚫 Block Tools Settings
-- **Enable Block Tools**: Activate mass blocking/muting features
+- **Enable Block Tools**: Activate bulk blocking/muting features
-- **Enable Auto-Block**: Automatically block accounts with specific keywords
+- **Enable Auto-Block**: Automatically block accounts with specific keywords or emojis
-- **Auto-Block Words**: Keywords that trigger automatic blocking
+- **Auto-Block Words**: Keywords and emojis that trigger automatic blocking

 #### ⚙️ General Settings
 - **Debug Mode**: Enable detailed console logging